quentintaranpino/nostrcheck-server/CONFIG.md

 }
 ```

-The Media files configuration includes settings for maximum file size (in MB), a temporary path for media transformation, the path for media files, an image file path for when a file is not found, a setting for whether public uploads are allowed, a custom return URL, and settings for media file transformations.
+The Media files configuration includes settings for maximum file size (in MB), an image file path for when a file is not found, a setting for whether public uploads are allowed, a custom return URL, and settings for media file transformations.

 If the returnURL is not defined in the configuration, the application will default to returning https://<servername>/media.
 Here, <servername> is the name of the server where the application is hosted.
 This default URL points to the location where the media files are stored on the server.